MenaceSan/GrayCore/README.md

 MFC

 @todo
-USE_CRT = 0 = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ?
-ThreadLock RW for RefPtr
 Better TextReader used as parser and read index ?
 Eqiv to ITextWriter Log message cache for details messages.
 Released if not needed.